Youth Services Librarian – Bixby Memorial Free Library (Vergennes, VT)

 • Self-directed with excellent time management, judgment, and creative problem-solving skills

-• Skillful in learning and leveraging a range of technology, tools, and platforms for effective communications and productivity
+• Skillful in learning and leveraging a range of technology, tools, and platforms for communications and productivity

 • Strong sense of humor, positivity, resourcefulness, and resiliency